thomasgillanscott/oneconsultation-docs/clients.md

 ## Client Support

-**Desktop Clients** : OneConsultation works with all Skype for Business and Lync client versions, including those for Mac.
+**Desktop Clients** : OneConsultation works with all Skype for Business and Lync client versions, including those for Mac..

 **Mobile Clients** : [testing in progress. please check back later.]